folio-org/mod-calendar/docs/test-deployment.md

 Using shared folders is recommended (by default, the folder with the Vagrantfile is mounted in `/vagrant`).

-All of the steps in this file, as well as those in the [build-process.md](build-process.md), are executed as part of [`scripts/build.sh`](/scripts/build.sh) script.
-See `./scripts/build.sh -h` for usage information.

 ## Declare Module

 The module descriptor will convey the information about the module to Okapi, as described in